edbzn/blog/content/blog/layout-components-angular/index.md

 ];
 ```

 The piece of code above stick all together, layout and container are combined in a declarative way using the routes tree.

-Imagine we want to swap the `MainLayoutComponent` with a new `SidebarLayoutComponent`.
-We can easily achieve this without changing the `DashboardComponent` template.
+Imagine we want to swap the `MainLayoutComponent` with an other layout, we can easily achieve this without refactoring the `DashboardComponent` template, which is pretty cool.

-Note that using this technique, when the user navigates between routes, layout components are re-created only when you navigate between routes from different layouts.
+Note that using this technique, the router re-creates layout components only when the user navigates between routes from different layouts.

 ## Resources